drelbert/known-nexjs-prisma/README.md

-# known build with: Fullstack with Next.js and NextAuth.js
+# known build with: Fullstack with Next.js and Prisma